Across the country all of us are facing challenges to determine how we best respond to the threat of the coronavirus. St George’s is no different.

 Update 19th May 2020

 Dear families, today, we have published our full safety guidance for the proposal to reopen our school for children in Reception (Foundation 2), Year 1, Year 6 and our key worker children from Tuesday 2nd June.
-You can read it by clicking here.
+Risk assessment can also be read by clicking here.

 At the bottom of this page is a video letter from Mr Cassidy explaining the actions taken by the school.